DrPepperNo1/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role:
-  - Senior in Microelectronic Engineering
+role: Senior in Microelectronic Engineering
-  - Email RainHsiaqwq@gmail.com
 # Organizations/Affiliations to show in About widget
 organizations:
   - name: Huazhong University of Science and Technology